Kashyap-S1/Assignment-DeepLearning-Kashyap_Suratia/README.md

-Prepared the data for training and testing
+1) Prepared the data for training and testing.
-Built and trained custom LSTM RNNs
+2) Built and trained custom LSTM RNNs.
-Evaluated the performance of each model
+3) Evaluated the performance of each model.